YadhHafsi/Optimal-Execution-under-Incomplete-Information/README.md

 # Optimal-Execution-under-Incomplete-Information
-Code for the paper 'optimal execution with partial information' (link: https://arxiv.org/abs/2411.04616), combining filtering and regime-switching market dynamics.
-Includes numerical solvers for QVIs and simulation experiments supporting the accompanying research paper.
+Code for the paper 'optimal execution with partial information' (link: https://arxiv.org/abs/2411.04616).
+It includes numerical solvers for QVIs and simulation experiments supporting the accompanying research paper.

 ## Repository Structure